Hinduism in the United Kingdom

-Hinduism is the third largest religious group in the United Kingdom, after Christianity and Islam; the religion is followed by around 1.7% of the total population of the nation.
-Hindus had a presence in the United Kingdom since the early 19th century, as at the time India was part of the British Empire.
+Hinduism is the third-largest religious group in the United Kingdom, after Christianity and Islam.
+It is followed by just over one million people (around 1.7% of the total population).
+According to the 2021 United Kingdom census Hindus are primarily concentrated in England, particularly in Greater London and the South East, with just under 50,000 Hindus residing in the three other nations of the United Kingdom.
+Hindus have had a presence in the United Kingdom since the early 19th century, as at the time India was part of the British Empire.
 Many Indians in the British Indian Army settled in the United Kingdom of Great Britain and Northern Ireland.
-According to 2011 Census of England and Wales, 817,000 residents (1.1%) identified themselves as Hindus.

-Most of the British Hindus are immigrants, mainly from India, and there are also significant number of Hindu immigrants from Sri Lanka and Nepal, with even smaller numbers from Pakistan, Afghanistan, Bangladesh, and Bhutan.
-In the recent times, due to the efforts of ISKCON, BAPS and other Hindu missionaries groups and mass following of Yoga, Meditation and other Hindu practises, many British citizens have embraced Hinduism, including many celebrities.
+Most British Hindus are immigrants, mainly from India, and there are also significant number of Hindu immigrants from Sri Lanka and Nepal, with even smaller numbers from Afghanistan, Bangladesh, and Bhutan.
+In recent decades, due to the efforts of ISKCON, BAPS and other Hindu organisations and increased interest in Yoga, Meditation and other practises associated with Hindu traditions, many British citizens have embraced Hinduism, including many celebrities.
+The UK has the largest Hindu population in Europe.

 History

 The British Hindu population includes those who came directly from the Indian subcontinent, descendants of those Hindus who had originally migrated to other countries but later resettled in the United Kingdom, and those born and raised in the UK.
-It is not unusual to find third or fourth generation Hindus in the UK.
+It is not unusual to find third or fourth generation Hindus.

 There have been three main waves of migration of Hindus in the UK, and most of the Hindu migration has occurred after World War II.
 The first wave was at the time of British India's independence and partition in 1947.
-Also, in the early 1960s the Conservative Health Minister the Rt Hon Enoch Powell recruited a large number of doctors from the Indian sub-continent.
+Also, in the early 1960s the Conservative health minister Enoch Powell recruited a large number of doctors from the Indian sub-continent.
 The second wave occurred in the 1970s mainly from East Africa especially due to the expulsion of Asians from Uganda.
 Later, communities included those from Guyana, Trinidad and Tobago, Mauritius and Fiji.
 The last wave of migration began in the 1990s and is a result of the United Kingdom's immigration policy, which made studying and immigration to the UK easier.
 This wave also included Tamil refugees from Sri Lanka and professionals including doctors and software engineers from India.